wazuh/wazuh-documentation/source/deploying-with-ansible/roles/wazuh-agent.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Check out this guide to learn how to deploy Wazuh with Ansible.
-Learn more about the Wazuh agent here.
+  :description: Check out this guide to learn how to deploy Wazuh with Ansible and configure Wazuh Agent on different hosts.
+Learn more about this subject here.

 .. _ansible-wazuh-agent: